SUI-Components/sui/packages/sui-ssr/README.md

 ## User the ssr output as stream

-It use the stdout strema so you can do things like:
+It use the stdout stream so you can do things like:

 ```ssh
   $ sui-ssr archive > ./myFileNameOrWhatever.zip